 Silk lanterns are hanging in front of boutique shops' doors

 Every full moon Hoi An offers a free show of lights and colors to visitors from all over the world.
 The town is lighted up with colorful silk lanterns in all shapes when the night falls down.
 Local and shop owners hang their lanterns over their front doors, windows, and patios.
 People burn incense and make an outdoor offering to the family ancestor with fruits, flowers, and candles.
-The whole old town is immersed in a charming ambience of glittering colors and the fragrant smell of incenses.
-On the bank of Hoai River, lotus flower-shaped paper lanterns are sold at the price of only 5,000VND.
-The seller will help you to light its tiny candle, and as you release it into the river, make a wish of one thing you want in life and wait for it comes true.
+The whole old town is immersed in a charming ambiance of glittering colors and the fragrant smell of incense.
+On the bank of the Hoai River, lotus flower-shaped paper lanterns are sold at the price of only 5,000VND.
+The seller will help you to light its tiny candle, and as you release it into the river, make a wish for one thing you want in life and wait for it to come true.
 For more interesting, you can cruise downstream on a boat to past the twinkling town.
 Your soul will be melted when you admire hundreds of brightly lanterns floating on the water from the distance before one by one disappears into the darkness of night.

 Small paper lanterns are released on the water, bring their owners' wishes

 - The Old Town’s center. - Along the banks of the Hoai River

 Being one of the most romantic destinations of Vietnam, a visit to Hoi An will be perfect for couples to bring memories that are beyond expectations.
 What is more magical than knowing that your love will last forever by whispering a wish?
 Best friend travel is great, too.
 This lovely town has many things waiting for both of you to discover.